Marion Irvine: Running career

 In 1993, Irvine ran her final competitive race.
 She ran in a half marathon, but her time of 1:59.53 was approximately half an hour slower than she anticipated.
 Following the race, she retired from competition.
 Although Irvine no longer ran a competitive schedule, she continued to train for running, at a reduced rate, and took up other sports, including rowing.
 She often rowed indoors with an ergometer.

+Later years and legacy

 Irvine spent the years after the end of her running career campaigning for social issues, and credited her attendance at the 1999 World Trade Organization protests as the driving factor behind her involvement.
-She has been a critic of the death penalty, globalization, and the Iraq War.
+She was a critic of the death penalty and befriended a death row inmate at San Quentin prison, saying, "The state has no business executing anyone for anything," adding that matters of life and death were "God's domain."
+Irvine's activism extended to opposing globalization, and the Iraq War.

-Legacy

 During her career, Irvine was recognized as the leading runner in her age group eight times between 1981 and 1992.
 Irvine gained induction into the Road Runners Club of America Hall of Fame in 1994.
 In addition, she is in the USATF Masters Hall of Fame.
 Irvine is featured in the 1987 Oscar-nominated documentary film, Silver into Gold.